LabNeuroCogDevel/CircleSacTasks/readme.md

 ## Options

 Both `workingMemory` and `attention` have similar invocations.
-Neither require any arguments, but can take `ID`, `sex`, and `age` (each followed by their value).
+Neither require any arguments, but can take `ID`, `sex`, `age` and `cb` (each followed by their value).
+When any of the arguments are not given, their value will be assigned by prompt.

+`cb` is "counter balance" and should be either `A` or `B`.

 There are also argument flags: `r` ( *r*esume subject info without prompting), `fMRI` (cumulative timing with timing files), and `MEG` (randomly generate events and reset timing each trial).
 Alternatively, `HOSTNAME host` where host is e.g. `Admin_PC`, `PUH1DMEG03` can be used to get the settings used by that computer.
 There is also the option for `practice`, which will run a truncated version and save the output under a different name.
 Feedback can be set with either `nofeedback` and `feedback`.
 Defaults to no feedback unless `practice`.

-`workingMemory` can take an additional argument flag, `normalkeys` or `reversekeys`, to counterbalance the "same" and "different" key presses.
+`workingMemory` can take an additional argument flag, `normalkeys` or `reversekeys`, to override the `A` or `B` counterbalance of the "same" and "different" key presses.
-When any of the arguments are not given, their value will be assigned by prompt.

 *NOTE:* `reversekeys` and `normalkeys` are only parsed for the first block.
 Even if they are specified differently for subsequent blocks, they will be ignored.